gchq/stroom-docs/content/en/docs/HOWTOs/General/TasksHowTo.md

 ### Enable Stream Processors On New Node

-When one expands a Multi Node Stroom cluster deployment, after the installation of the Stroom Proxy and Application software and services on the new node, we need to enable it's `Stream Processors` task.
+When one expands a Multi Node Stroom cluster deployment, after the installation of the Stroom Proxy and Application software and services on the new node, we need to enable its `Stream Processors` task.

 To enable the `Stream Processors` for this new node, move to the `Monitoring` item of the __Main Menu__ and select it to bring up the `Monitoring` sub-menu.